microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 # Develop promptflow copilot

-In this tutorial, we will show you how to develop a RAG based copilot step by step using the toolsets provided by Azure Machine Learning promptflow.
-Specifically, we will cover the following topics:
+In this tutorial, we will provide a detailed walkthrough on creating a RAG-based copilot using the Azure Machine Learning promptflow toolkit.
+Our tutorial will cover a range of essential topics, including:

-- How to initialize a RAG based copilot flow from AzureML workspace portal
+- Initiating a RAG-based copilot flow through the AzureML Workspace Portal.
-- How to generate synthetic test data for the copilot
+- Generating synthetic test data for the copilot.
-- How to evaluate your copilot with test data
+- Evaluating the copilot's performance using test data.
-- How to improve your copilot flow
+- Enhancing the functionality and efficiency of your copilot flow.
-- How to bring your copilot to customers
+- Deploying your copilot for customer use.

-We will develop copilot for promptflow as example in this tutorial, you can develop your own copilot following the similar steps.
+While we will focus on constructing a copilot for promptflow as a case study, the methodologies and steps outlined can be adapted to develop your customized copilot solutions.

 ## Prerequisites